Gnanendra494/GrowthLink/Titanic-Survival-Prediction-main/README.md

 ---

 **[Author]**
-- **Hello!** I am Ruby Poddar, a data science enthusiast, and I created this project to explore the Titanic dataset using various data science techniques and machine learning models.
+- **Hello!** I am K.Gnanendra Reddy, a data science enthusiast, and I created this project to explore the Titanic dataset using various data science techniques and machine learning models.

 ---